cala21/CSCI-3308/README.md

 The RPi hosts http://Buff-box.com.
 This Website will allow to access the BuFfBox system and store the personal data in the RPi NAS storage.
 The system's memory is implemented using a RAID 1 for safe backups of the data.

 ### Repository Organization
-In the main window you can find the project assignment parts (1-9), the folders to the documentation of the website and GUI and the folders containing the useful code to build and run the GUI and the website.
+In the main window you can find the project assignment parts (1-9), the folders to the two different documentations and the folders containing the useful code to build and run the GUI and the website.

 ### Documentation files
 #### Website